-4.14 Housekeeping, cleaning and waste disposal
+4.14 Cleaning and waste disposal

-Premises are cleaned by cleaners and performance is monitored by the operations/site manager/caretaker.
+The Trust has a contract for all trust schools with a third party.
 Yellow signage is displayed on areas of flooring that are wet to minimise the risk of slips.
 Cleaning chemicals are clearly marked and securely stored.
 Glass and other sharp objects should be wrapped carefully, kept separately from ordinary rubbish and caretakers/cleaners should be warned.
 In the event of snow or ice, caretaking staff will use grit when appropriate to minimise risk of slips and falls.
 External waste skips are located away from buildings and kept away from students.
 Clutter should be kept to a minimum and kept away from fire exits and doors.